Flat Channels to Infinity in Neural Loss Landscapes

 \section{Seemingly flat regions in the loss landscape as channels to infinity}

 Where do gradient descent dynamics converge, if initialized near a \gammaline{}?
-Using ODE solvers to integrate the gradient flow dynamics $\dot {\ve \theta} = -\nabla_{\ve \theta}\mathcal L_r(\ve \theta; \mathcal D)$ \cite{breamlpgradientflowgoingflow2023a}, we discovered \emph{channels} in the loss landscape that are characterized by: (i) diverging output weights of at least two neurons, $|a_i| + |a_j| \rightarrow \infty$ of opposed signs $a_i a_j < 0 $, (ii) decreasing distance between corresponding input weight vectors $d(\ve w_i, \ve w_j)$.
-Due to these properties we refer to these structures as \emph{channels to infinity}.
+Using ODE solvers to integrate the gradient flow dynamics $\dot {\ve \theta} = -\nabla_{\ve \theta}\mathcal L_r(\ve \theta; \mathcal D)$ \cite{breamlpgradientflowgoingflow2023a}, we discovered \emph{channels} in the loss landscape that are characterized by: \begin{enumerate} \item diverging output weights of at least two neurons, $|a_i| + |a_j| \rightarrow \infty$ of opposed signs $a_i a_j < 0 $, \item decreasing distance between corresponding input weight vectors $d(\ve w_i, \ve w_j)\to0$. \end{enumerate} Due to these properties we refer to these structures as \emph{channels to infinity}.

 \autoref{fig4} shows a detailed example of the landscape around a \gammaline{}.
 To first produce a \gammaline{} we (i) train an MLP until convergence into a finite-norm local minimum $\ve\theta$, (ii) apply neuron-duplication, $\ve\theta \rightarrow \ve\theta^\gamma$, at various $\gamma$ values (\autoref{eq:duplication}), and (iii) compute the loss function on a planar slice spanning $\ve\theta^\gamma$ and the vector $\alpha \ve e_\mathrm{min}$, where $\alpha \in \mathbb{R}$ and $\ve e_\mathrm{min}$ is the smallest (most negative) eigenvalue of the loss Hessian, $\nabla^2_{\ve \theta}\mathcal L_{r+1}(\ve \theta^{\gamma}; \mathcal D)$.
 In \autoref{fig4}a, we see the landscape characterized by a channel of decreasing loss running parallel to the \gammaline{}.
 These channels continue indefinitely in the direction of the \gammaline{}, \autoref{fig4}c.
 Since this view is neglecting all other dimensions of the loss landscape, we conducted a perturbation analysis from the \gammaline{} to track the gradient-flow trajectories.
 In this specific example, only one of the two channels is attractive.
 Trajectories of dynamics trapped in the channel are characterized by a very slow decrease in loss (\autoref{fig4}d), and updates that become parallel to the \gammaline{} (\autoref{fig4}e).
 To report $\gamma$ for a trajectory that is not on a \gammaline{}, we measure the projected $\gamma$ by averaging the $\gamma$ estimates $a_r/a^*_r$ (for neuron $r$), and $(a^*_r - a_{r+1})/a^*_r$ (for neuron $r+1$), leading to $\gamma = (a_r-a_{r+1}+a^*_r)/2a^*_r$, where $a^*_r$ is the output weight of the original duplicated neuron and $a_r,a_{r+1}$ are the output weights after duplication.
 Note that $\gamma \rightarrow \pm\infty \Rightarrow |a_r| + |a_{r+1}| \rightarrow \infty$.